 The Big Showdown was such a box office flop that the film company had to scale down production significantly.
 Only three movies got made after this – April Fool, Wits to Wits (which had Shih Kien in it) and The Playboy (a 1975 drama starring Betty).
 The investor behind The Big Showdown was a bank who seized the movie until profit was made overseas, where it was wrongly advertised as featuring Bolo Yeung from Enter the Dragon.
 It would take four years for Charles to get top billing again.
 His comeback movie was Goose Boxer.
 Jing admires and admonishes him for who he was during the making of The Big Showdown: “His back was like an inverted triangle because of partaking daily in a tremendous amount of bodybuilding.
 He was the Kung Fu equivalent to Sylvester Stallone except Charles was ruder.
 We slowly trusted each other.
 I still respect him because he was one of the finest martial artists.
 The difference between himself and Bruce Lee was that his street fights didn’t force him to emigrate.”

 The alternate Chinese title is Taekwondo Tiger Fight.
 It was an attempt to cash in on the Korean martial arts craze, which began with Hapkido.
 This collaboration between Angela Mao and Sammo Hung lasted 14 days at the local box office (a good run) from October 12 to October 25 of 1972.
 It grossed H.K.$ 873,804.
-In what would later be a typical move for Jing, he convinced his father to make a TKD movie because Jing anticipated the success of another Mao/Hung movie – When Taekwondo Strikes.
+In what would later be a typical move for Jing, he convinced his father to make a TKD movie because Jing anticipated the success of another Mao/Hung movie – When Taekwondo Strikes (this was also filmed in June 1973).
 He wasn’t short-sighted.
 While the movie spent less days at the domestic box office (a mere ten days), it made more money by grossing H.K.$ 1,099,592 after it came out in September of 1973.